logicuniverse/manifesto/README.md

   The survival of logic structures.
 At this ultimate stage, logic transcends programmed instructions to undergo a continuous process of **Topological Selection**.
   - **Mutation**: New logic topologies emerge spontaneously from unexpected data pressures or environmental noise.
   - **Selection**: Mutations are subjected to "fitness tests" within the discrete spacetime environment.
 Only structures that optimize execution efficiency or sustain topological stability (Life) are retained and propagated.
-  - **Result**: Through the cycle of mutation and selection, we speculate logic could potentially evolve toward **Higher-Order Intelligence** and autonomous logical reality.
+  - **Result**: Through the cycle of mutation and selection, we speculate logic could potentially evolve toward higher-order intelligence and autonomous logical reality.
 From this topological perspective, intelligence might not be a purely engineered algorithm, but a plausible outcome of logic sustaining its own dynamics over time.

 ---